huggingface/blog/moe.md

 ## Switch Transformers

-Although MoEs have been promising, they struggle with training and fine-tuning instabilities.
+Although MoEs showed a lot of promise, they struggle with training and fine-tuning instabilities.
 [Switch Transformers](https://arxiv.org/abs/2101.03961) is a very exciting work that deep dives into these topics.
 The authors even released a [1.6 trillion parameters MoE on Hugging Face](https://huggingface.co/google/switch-c-2048) with 2048 experts, which you can run with transformers.
 Switch Transformers achieved a 4x pre-train speed-up over T5-XXL.

 <figure class="image text-center">
   <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/moe/03_switch_layer.png" alt="Switch Transformer Layer">